PacktPublishing/Web-API-Development-with-ASP.NET-Core-8/samples/chapter18/Aspire/README.md

 * .NET Aspire

-We will explore their features, advantages, and practical use cases within the context of ASP.NET Core Web API development.
+We will explore their features, advantages, and practical use cases within the context of ASP.NET Core web API development.
 By the end of this chapter, you can choose whether you use these frameworks to start your web API project.
 Even if you do not use these frameworks, you can still learn some best practices from them.

 ## How to choose a framework